saikyun/kickstart-sdl/README.md

 ## Windows

-### Microsoft Build Tools / Developer PowerShell for VS 2022 / cl.exe
+### Visual Studio Build Tools / Developer PowerShell for VS 2022 / cl.exe

 This includes all that's needed to compile C projects that includes SDL.